00Shawon/assignment-8-hero-app/README.md

 # React + Vite
 This app name is app store and it is made for PH's assignment.
 It is Basically a appStore where you can find your fabourite app.
 This app is an example of practical react routing.
-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.Also usded some of the react libraries such as Lucid React, Toastify ,axiox , react router.
+This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.Also usded some of the react libraries such as
+1. Lucid React,
+2. Toastify ,
+3. axiox ,
+4. react router.
 This app combined tailwind CSS with react to design the app in minimal effort.

 Currently, two official plugins are available: